Divya932/S14-15---Creation-of-A-Very-Large-Dataset/README.md

 ### Foreground
 Foreground contains object as car on a transparent background in all possible orientations.
+The background can be made transparent using multiple tools like GIMP, Paint 3D or Microsoft PowerPoint.
+In our work, we have used Paint 3D to acheive the transparency and later saved it to .png format to preserve the alpha channel.
+[Here](https://drive.google.com/open?id=1J_yMHZ_cP93ZfL197KuxilTiXTrANsup) is a link to our foreground objects

 <b>Statistics</b>
 * Image dimensions: varies from 94px to 120px (aspect ratio maintained to fit background)
 * No.of channels: 4